zacfukuda/graphql-mongo/README.md

 ## Requirements

-Inside () are the versions at which the developer tested the codes.
+Inside brackets() are the versions at which the developer tested the codes.

 - Node.js/NPM (8.9.4/5.6.0)
 - MongoDB (3.4.4)